Small House Policy: Assenting views

-Dissenting views
+Opposing views

 Despite the benefits mentioned here above, the small house policy does create a lot of controversies, which can also be divided into three categories.

 First of all, the Small House Policy is fundamentally unsustainable.
 There was already over 14157 outstanding small house grant applications received until 2002, yet the number of potential applicants, who are eligible indigenous male villagers at least 18, is still increasing.
 It was estimated that the number of indigenous villagers with entitlements was going to reach 240000.
 In other words, if all of these 240000 entitled villagers were going to apply for small houses, there would be a significant uptake of over 2,200 hectares of Hong Kong’s valuable land resources.
 However, there is a dwindling supply of land in village areas to develop small houses.
 The imbalance of supply of land and demand for small houses will remain a major problem of the Small House Policy.

 Secondly, the speculative development develops within the Small House Policy framework is found to have gotten more serious.
 The Audit Commission in 1987 realized the phenomenon that the indigenous villagers kept selling their small houses to the outsiders.
 The situation has even been more frequent since 2002.
 On top of the abusive use of this policy, there are some indigenous villagers who are intentionally recruited by private landowners to sell their rights of ownership.
 According to Lands Department of Hong Kong, indigenous villagers need to sign up a security document, which is to prevent them from taking full advantages of their title to the lot.
 Yet, there are a significant number of people make declarations, which are in fact misrepresenting their true intentions.
 They apply for the removal of restriction on alienation while assigning the small houses to the developers so that they can gain benefits from selling their rights.
 There is also another form of abuse.
 Although villagers living overseas are not allowed to apply for a small house, it is in fact difficult to determine if the application was made with a local address.
 An SCMP author noted that small houses are for villagers' "own occupation," yet some owners live overseas.
 Additionally, Kenneth Lau said that overseas male descendants of indigenous villagers should have housing privileges even if they are not Hong Kong residents, claiming that "Despite them being overseas, we should not strip them of their rights."